 This is the exact scenario that Donald Trump advocated for in February.
 Last month, notorious gun-grabber Senator Dianne Feinstein, sat next to Donald Trump and likely salivated over his remarks as he called for the removal of due process and to “take the guns first.”
 Now, police are doing just that.

-To those that support the removal of due process under the ostensible notion that it would make you safer, you would do well to remember history before you or someone you know finds yourself subject to these very laws.
+To those that support these laws under the ostensible notion that it would make you safer, you would do well to remember history before you or someone you know finds yourself subject to these very laws.